maringanti1/PostalCodeWeb/README.md

 Start the development server: npm start

-These are commonly used fields in the context of postcode lookup or address search functionality in web applications.
+The below fields are used in the context of postcode lookup or address search functionality in this applications.

 **Postcode**